BOSGAME E5

 Is the BOSGAME E5 fanless or does it have active cooling?

 The E5 uses active cooling with a fan to manage heat from the Ryzen 3 5300U processor.
-Customer reviews indicate that it runs quietly during normal use, with the fan only becoming noticeable under sustained heavy workloads.
+Owner reviews describe it as quiet in normal use, with several buyers calling it virtually silent.

 What operating system does the BOSGAME E5 come with?

-The E5 comes with Windows 11 Home pre-installed and activated.
-It’s also compatible with Linux distributions if you prefer to install an alternative operating system for home server or networking applications.
+The E5 comes with Windows 11 Pro pre-installed and activated.
+It's also compatible with Linux distributions if you prefer to install an alternative operating system for home server or networking applications.
+See the Linux on mini PCs guide for kernel requirements, recommended distributions, and AMD Ryzen compatibility notes.

 How does the AMD Ryzen 3 5300U compare to Intel alternatives?